-History, geography, art, computing and DT, are usually planned for the whole phase, linked to the theme and adapted to be appropriate to the age and ability of the children.
+History, geography, art, computing and DT, are usually planned for the whole phase, and, where possible, linked to the theme.
+Progression of skills and knowledge is mapped out in our progression plan and opportunities and big concepts are planned for in our medium term plan.

-English, maths, science, RE, PE and music are planned and taught discretely for the year group.
+English, maths, science, RE, PE, PSHE and music are planned and taught discretely for each year group.